syncfusion-content/uwp-docs/uwp/DataGrid/Grouping.md

 ### GroupDropArea Height and Appearance

-SfDataGrid allows you to customize the appearance and height of GroupDropArea by writing the style of TargetType `GroupDropArea`.
+Data Grid allows you to customize the appearance and height of GroupDropArea by writing the style of TargetType `GroupDropArea`.

 {% tabs %}